Coconut3600/BB-Zero/_Technical_data.md

 intentionally uses a shallower expansion model to reduce branching factor, minimize network evaluations, and maintain efficient performance with its 14 MB residual network.

+BB‑Zero’s neural network is implemented in TensorFlow, running inside a WSL2 (UbuntuCustom) environment on Windows 11, configured to use the CUDA‑accelerated GPU cores of an NVIDIA RTX‑4050.
+This setup allows the engine to perform fast batched inference despite being written in Python, providing stable training throughput and consistent performance during self‑play cycles.